-A seven-month KVUE Defenders investigation uncovered a broken foreign adoption system potentially putting children living orphanages in danger, while their adoptive parents fight U.S. government red tape to bring them home.
+A seven-month KVUE Defenders investigation uncovered a broken foreign adoption system potentially putting children living in orphanages in danger, while their adoptive parents fight U.S. government red tape to bring them home.

-Numerous Central Texas parents in the process of adopting children from different countries say the process takes years and is too expensive.
+Numerous central Texas parents in the process of adopting children from different countries say the process takes years and is too expensive.